mike-weiner/list-github-repositories/README.md

 First, make sure that the plugin `List Github Repositories` is installed and activated.
 To check this, click on the `Plugins` option from the left-hand administration sidebar in WordPress.
 Once the page loads, make sure `List Github Repositories` is activated.

 Then navigate to the page you would like to display the table on.
-Begin editing the page and paste the `[gitlist git-user=""]` shortcode onto the page.
-Within the square brackets specify the Github user name that you would like to generate the table for in between the double-quotes after `git-user=`.
+Begin editing the page and paste the `[gitlist user=""]` shortcode onto the page.
+Within the square brackets specify the Github user name that you would like to generate the table for in between the double-quotes after `user=`.

 You can find your Github username within a Github URL or by selecting your profile picture in the upper right-hand corner of Github's website and copy the name listed under: "Signed in as". ***Do not include any symbols with the Github user name.***

 ### Why are the repositories being displayed not from the correct user?

 Navigate to the page where the table is being displayed.
-Begin editing the page and examine the `[gitlist git-user=""]` shortcode on the page.
-Double check that a Github username is entered within the double quotes after `git-user=` in the shortcode.
+Begin editing the page and examine the `[gitlist user=""]` shortcode on the page.
+Double check that a Github username is entered within the double quotes after `user=` in the shortcode.
 Please check that this is the correct user name.

-***If you do not include any Github user name within the double quotes OR if you remove `git-user=""` from the shortcode entirely then the repositories from Github user `mike-weiner` (me) will be displayed.***
+***If you do not include any Github user name within the double quotes OR if you remove `user=""` from the shortcode entirely then the repositories from Github user `mike-weiner` (me) will be displayed.***

 ## Screenshots